jfenske89/go-service/README.md

 These functions are executed in parallel before the application exits.

-The context passed to these handlers has a 30 second deadline.
-So execution cannot exceed that time.
+The context passed to these handlers has a 30 second deadline by default.
+This deadline can be customized as needed.

 ## Examples